enthought/apptools/apptools/feedback/feedbackbot/README.md

 even get the entire conversation history of a channel (see this [link](https://api.slack.com/bot-users#methods) for a full list of functions accessible with a bot token).
 Needless to say, tokens must be secured and never revealed publicly.
-The Slack developers blog likens it to sharing passwords online.
 The responsibility of transmitting tokens securely lies with the developer of the app incorporating this dialog box.
 Refer to the [Slack API documentation](https://api.slack.com/docs/oauth-safety) for security best-practices.